Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Approach II: via explicit splitting conditions

-\begin{remark} Condition (iv) implies that $\EC/K$ has Mordell--Weil rank $\leq 2$ and $\EC/\Q$ has rank at most $1$; \cite[Corollary~7.3]{wuthrich2007fine}.
+\begin{remark} Recall that in view of conditions (i)--(iii) for $\fp\mid p$, the hypothesis $\EC(K_\fp)[p] = \EC(\Q_p)[p]=\{0\}$ means that $p$ is a non-anomalous prime.
+Furthermore, (i) implies that $\EC(K_{\cyc,v})[p] = 0$ for all $v\in \Sigma(K_{\cyc})$ by \cite[Proposition~5.1]{HM99}. {This is straightforward to see when $v$ is a prime of good reduction or non-split multiplicative reduction or additive reduction for $\EC$.
+Note that when $v\in \Sigma(K)$ is a prime of split multiplicative reduction and $\mu_p\subseteq \in K_v$, then $\EC(K_v)[p]$ is non-trivial.} Condition (iv) implies that $\EC/K$ has Mordell--Weil rank $\leq 2$ and $\EC/\Q$ has rank at most $1$; \cite[Corollary~7.3]{wuthrich2007fine}.
 We remind the reader that it is expected that 100\% of the elliptic curves over $\Q$ have rank at most 1.
-Note that the approach in Section~\ref{sec: approach 1} allows the elliptic curve to have arbitrary rank. \end{remark}
+Finally, combined with (v) it is forced that $\EC/\Q$ (and its twist) must have Mordell--Weil rank {at most} 1.

+{In view of (i), it is clear that $\EC(K)[p] = \EC(\Q)[p] = \{0\}$.
+If both $\EC$ and $\EC^K$ have Mordell--Weil rank equal to 0 over $\Q$, then (v) is satisfied precisely when $\Sha(\EC/\Q)[p^\infty]$ and $\Sha(\EC^K/\Q)[p^\infty]$ are \emph{both} non-trivial.
+In particular, the $p$-primary parts of the fine Shafarevich--Tate groups (over $\Q$) for both $\EC$ and $\EC^K$ are non-trivial; see \cite[Theorem~3.4]{wuthrich2007fine}.
+This forces (iv) to not be satisfied.
+However, not all is lost, we discuss the situation when the Mordell--Weil rank of $\EC/K$ is equal to 0 at the end of the section.}